remoteintech/remote-jobs/README.md

 [Zapier](/company-profiles/zapier.md) | https://zapier.com/ | Worldwide
 [Zeit.io](/company-profiles/zeit-io.md) | http://zeit.io/ | Germany, The Netherlands, Spain, Chile

-⚠ means we don't have much information about this company yet and we would love a contribution!
+_Some company names have a ⚠ icon next to them.
+This icon means we don't have much information about this company yet and we would love a contribution!
+See each individual company profile for details._